CPD – guidance for members

-An alternative option is to use a blog to record the reflective element, with tags to identify which bits of the record relate to the ISTC or to which event (see http://ajplearningjournal.blogspot.co.uk/ for a example, which is a real CPD reflective record so will change as time progresses).
-A spreadsheet could be used to track the points element.
+An alternative option is to use a blog to record the reflective element, using tags to identify posts that specifically relate to ISTC CPD requirements.
+You might also choose to use a spreadsheet to track the points element of your CPD activities.

 For more suggestions about reflective writing you may wish to look at some online resources provided by UK universities.